How to Establish Boundaries (and What to Do When They’re Not Respected)

-Boundaries are essential to a healthy, well-balanced life.
+Knowing how to establish boundaries is essential to living a healthy, well-balanced life.
 They inform our relationships, our work lives, our physical health, and our self-esteem.
+Learning how to establish boundaries is one of the most powerful ways to protect your energy and reclaim your time.

-The benefits of boundaries are enormous, but it can be daunting to consider getting started when you’ve never set boundaries before.
+The benefits of learning how to set boundaries are enormous, but it can be daunting to consider getting started when you’ve never set boundaries before.

 This blog will help you prepare for how to respond when you’ve tried to set a boundary, and don’t get the response you were hoping for.

-What to Expect When You Start Setting Boundaries
+What to Expect When You First Establish Boundaries

 Boundary testing takes shape in the form of tantrums, protests, and gaslighting.